MAvalleza/elearning-vue/README.md

 Note that whatever data you created will be lost once you refresh the app since they are saved within the front-end instance only.

-These mock implementation will be removed once an actual backend has been developed for this app.
+These mock implementations will be removed once an actual backend has been developed for this app.

 ## Installation